Fechin/reference/source/_posts/http-status-code.md

 * [429: Too Many Requests](https://tools.ietf.org/html/rfc6585#section-4){data-tooltip="The user has sent too many requests in a given amount of time."}
 * [431: Request Header Fields Too Large](https://tools.ietf.org/html/rfc6585#section-5){data-tooltip="The server is unwilling to process the request because its header fields are too large."}
 * [451: Unavailable For Legal Reasons](https://datatracker.ietf.org/doc/html/rfc7725#section-3){data-tooltip="This status code indicates that the server is denying access to the resource as a consequence of a legal demand."}

+### 1xx.
+Information
+* [100: Continue](https://tools.ietf.org/html/rfc7231#section-6.2.1){data-tooltip="Only a part of the request has been received by the server, but as long as it has not been rejected, the client should continue with the request."}
+* [101: Switching Protocols](https://tools.ietf.org/html/rfc7231#section-6.2.2){data-tooltip="The server switches protocol."}
+* [102: Processing](https://tools.ietf.org/html/rfc2518#section-10.1){data-tooltip="An interim response used to inform the client that the server has accepted the complete request, but has not yet completed it."}
+* [103: Early Hints](https://tools.ietf.org/html/rfc8297){data-tooltip="Indicates to the client that the server is likely to send a final response with the header fields included in the informational response."}

+### 3xx.
+Redirection
+* [300: Multiple Choices](https://tools.ietf.org/html/rfc7231#section-6.4.1){data-tooltip="A link list.
+The user can select a link and go to that location.
+Maximum five addresses."}
+* [301: Moved Permanently](https://tools.ietf.org/html/rfc7231#section-6.4.2){data-tooltip="The requested page has moved to a new URL."}
+* [302: Found](https://tools.ietf.org/html/rfc7231#section-6.4.3){data-tooltip="The requested page has moved temporarily to a new URL."}
+* [303: See Other](https://tools.ietf.org/html/rfc7231#section-6.4.4){data-tooltip="The requested page can be found under a different URL."}
+* [304: Not Modified](https://tools.ietf.org/html/rfc7232#section-4.1){data-tooltip="This is the response code to an If-Modified-Since or If-None-Match header, where the URL has not been modified since the specified date."}
+* [305: Use Proxy](https://tools.ietf.org/html/rfc7231#section-6.4.5){data-tooltip="The requested URL must be accessed through the proxy mentioned in the Location header."}
+* [306: Unused](https://tools.ietf.org/html/rfc7231#section-6.4.6){data-tooltip="This code was used in a previous version.
+It is no longer used, but the code is reserved."}
+* [307: Temporary Redirect](https://tools.ietf.org/html/rfc7231#section-6.4.7){data-tooltip="The requested page has moved temporarily to a new URL."}
+* [308: Permanent Redirect](https://tools.ietf.org/html/rfc7538#section-3){data-tooltip="The request and all future requests should be repeated using another URI."}

 ### 5xx.
 Server Error
 * [500: Internal Server Error](https://tools.ietf.org/html/rfc7231#section-6.6.1){data-tooltip="The request was not completed.
 The server met an unexpected condition."}